You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom comes from common sense reasoning that changing something successful or functioning well might introduce unnecessary problems.
+This phrase comes from common sense reasoning that changing something successful or functioning well might introduce unnecessary problems.

 Meaning: